-Understand the regulatory requirements before you apply for a retail pharmacy licence in Singapore.
+Understand the regulatory requirements before you apply for a licence for a retail pharmacy in Singapore.

-Under the Health Products (Licensing of Retail Pharmacies) Regulations 2016, a retail pharmacy must be licensed by us to retail the following specified health products:
+Under the Health Products (Licensing of Retail Pharmacies) Regulations 2016, a retail pharmacy must be licensed by HSA to supply by retail the following specified health products:

 A licensed retail pharmacy can supply therapeutic products by wholesale without a wholesaler’s licence under the following circumstances: